homemix/mypackage/README.md

 # mypackage
-This is a test library printing top n numbers from a list
+1. This is a test library printing top n numbers from a list.
+2. Get the fibonacci of nth number.

 ## Building